 - 2 tablespoons vegetable oil (or sub rapeseed oil)

 - 1 cm ginger, minced

 - Pinch of dried wakame flakes

 - 2 teaspoons soy sauce (or tamari if gluten-free)

-- 2 teaspoons mirin (or sub 1 teaspoon sugar)
+- 2 teaspoons mirin or sub 1 teaspoon any sweetener

-- Heat oil in saucepan and add onion/spring onions, garlic, ginger and sesame seeds once hot
+Meanwhile, heat oil in saucepan and add spring onions, garlic, ginger and sesame seeds once hot

-- Pour into bowls and sprinkle with fresh coriander to serve
+Pour into bowls and sprinkle with fresh coriander and sliced chilli, if desired